Girl (2020 film)

-Girl is a 2020 thriller film written and directed by Chad Faust.
-The films stars Bella Thorne as a young woman known only as Girl, who returns to her hometown with the intention of murdering her abusive father, only to discover that somebody else has already murdered him.
+Girl is a 2020 Canadian-American thriller film written and directed by Chad Faust.
+The film stars Bella Thorne as a young woman known only as Girl, who returns to her hometown with the intention of murdering her abusive father, only to discover that somebody else has already murdered him.
 The film's cast also includes Faust, Elizabeth Saunders, Mickey Rourke, Lanette Ware and Glen Gould.
 The film was shot in 2019 in Sudbury, Ontario.